eric-johnson-space-administration/ejsa-website-locale/en/assetto-corsa-installation.md

 ## Verification and preparation
 __To verify that you have the correct content installed:__
+1. Go to `SETTINGS`, then `ASSETTO CORSA`, then `APPS` and make sure the box next to `Car Radar` is checked on.
-1. Go to start a quick race.
+2. Go to start a quick race.
-2. Verify that you can see `NASCAR Chevrolet Camaro Cup` and `NASCAR Ford Mustang Cup` and other mod cars in the car selection.
+3. Verify that you can see `NASCAR Chevrolet Camaro Cup` and `NASCAR Ford Mustang Cup` and other mod cars in the car selection.
-3. Verify that you can see `Talladega` and other mod tracks in the track selection.
+4. Verify that you can see `Talladega` and other mod tracks in the track selection.
-4. Start any race.
+5. Start any race.
-5. Make sure your controller works as expected.
+6. Make sure your controller works as expected.
-6. When in the race, click the `DRIVE` button on the left (steering wheel icon).
+7. When in the race, click the `DRIVE` button on the left (steering wheel icon).
-7. When in the car, mouse over to the right edge of the screen, an App Taskbar should appear.
+8. When in the car, mouse over to the right edge of the screen, an App Taskbar should appear.
-8. From that taskbar select following apps: `Performance Delta`, `Race Position`, `Realtime`, `Tyres` and `carRadar`.
+9. From that taskbar select following apps: `Performance Delta`, `Race Position`, `Realtime`, `Tyres` and `carRadar`.
-9. Position them as desired on the screen and lock them in place if needed (`carRadar` may be hard to find as it invisible unless hovered over).
+10. Position them as desired on the screen and lock them in place if needed (`carRadar` may be hard to find as it invisible unless hovered over).
-10. **From now on launch the game via Content Manager to start a singleplayer session or join a server!**
+11. **From now on launch the game via Content Manager to start a singleplayer session or join a server!**

 ---